 A study by Google found that 48% of smartphone users prefer brands that provide instructional video content.
 Content that is built around educating people can help a brand engage its visitors and turn them into customers while retaining existing customers.
-When a brand creates content, it should complement what the brand is about and its personality.
+A video editing website helps bands create video content that compliments what the brand is about and its personality.'

 Content creation deserves more recognition when it comes to customer engagement and brands must use it to its full potential.
 Take the example of Home Depot which has a YouTube page with how-to instructional videos that promote customer engagement.

 7. Reward Customers In Different Ways